NativeScript/nativescript-cli/docs/man_pages/project/testing/build-android.md

 title: tns build android
 position: 1
 ---<% } %>

 # tns build android

+### Description

+Builds the project for Android and produces an APK that you can manually deploy on an Android device or Android emulator.

+### Commands

 Usage | Synopsis
 ---|---
 General | `$ tns build android [--compileSdk <API Level>] [--key-store-path <File Path> --key-store-password <Password> --key-store-alias <Name> --key-store-alias-password <Password>] [--release] [--static-bindings] [--copy-to <File Path>] [--bundle [<value>] [--env.*]]`

-Builds the project for Android and produces an APK that you can manually deploy on device or in the native emulator.

 ### Options

-* `--compileSdk` - Sets the Android SDK that will be used to build the project.
+* `--compileSdk` - Sets the Android SDK that will be used to build the project. `<API Level>` is a valid Android API level.
+For example: 22, 23.<% if(isHtml) { %> For a complete list of the Android API levels and their corresponding Android versions, click [here](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#platform).<% } %>
-* `--clean` - If set, forces rebuilding the native application.
+* `--clean` - If set, forces the complete rebuild of the native application.
 * `--release` - If set, produces a release build.
 Otherwise, produces a debug build.
 When set, you must also specify the `--key-store-*` options.
 * `--key-store-path` - Specifies the file path to the keystore file (P12) which you want to use to code sign your APK.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-password` - Provides the password for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias` - Provides the alias for the keystore file specified with `--key-store-path`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--key-store-alias-password` - Provides the password for the alias specified with `--key-store-alias-password`.
 You can use the `--key-store-*` options along with `--release` to produce a signed release build.
 You need to specify all `--key-store-*` options.
 * `--copy-to` - Specifies the file path where the built `.apk` will be copied.
 If it points to a non-existent directory, it will be created.
 If the specified value is directory, the original file name will be used.
-* `--bundle` - Specifies that a bundler (e.g. webpack) should be used if one is present.
-If no value is passed will default to `webpack`.
+* `--bundle` - Specifies that the `webpack` bundler will be used to bundle the application.
 * `--env.*` - Specifies additional flags that the bundler may process.
 May be passed multiple times.
 For example: `--env.uglify --env.snapshot`.

-### Attributes
-`<API Level>` is a valid Android API level.
-For example: 22, 23.<% if(isHtml) { %> For a complete list of the Android API levels and their corresponding Android versions, click [here](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#platform).<% } %>

 <% if(isHtml) { %>

 ### Command Limitations

 * When the `--release` flag is set, you must also specify all `--key-store-*` options.